preichenberger/rack-vhost/README.md

       end
     end

+    # This should come after all other middleware since it passes directly to the app
     use Rack::Vhost, :vhost => '^api', :app => APIApp.new
     use Rack::Vhost, :vhost => 'www.philcolabs.com', :app => MainApp.new
     run Router.new